maiddaisuki/gnu-libs-with-msvc/BUILD.md

 store debug info in object files.
 Note, however, that `.pdb` files will only be generated if `-debug` option is passed to the linker.

-## Legacy
+## Older Versions of Tools

 The `--legacy` options.

-The scripts assumes you use at least `Visual Studio 2017`.
+The scripts assumes that you use at least `Visual Studio 2017`.
 By default, they will pass extra flags to `configure` scripts.

 `CFLAGS`: